okta/okta-developer-docs/packages/@okta/vuepress-site/code/ios/index.md

 ## Add sign-in with Okta to your app

 There are two ways to integrate sign-in with Okta to your app.
 The easiest to integrate is the redirect model which uses the Okta-hosted Sign-In Widget.
 You open the widget, Okta processes the sign-in attempt, and sends the result to your app.
-The other is the embedded model, where your manages each step in the sign-in flow.
+The other is the embedded model, where you manage each step in the sign-in flow.
 See [Overview of the mobile Identity Engine SDK](/docs/guides/mobile-idx-sdk-overview/ios/main/) for more detail.

 ### Use the redirect model